Choose a type

 The MDS risk groups are based on:

-- how many immature blood cells (blasts) there are in your bone marrow
+- how many immature blood cells (blasts) there are in the bone marrow

 - the results of cytogenetic tests.